nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 1a.
 Lesson does not exist
     * 1a1. contHACKS shows an error message <br/>
       Use case ends.

+* 1b.
+The index provided is invalid
+  * 1b1. contHACKS displays an invalid index error message. <br>
+    Use case ends.

 **Use case `UC10`: Listing the lesson list**